dwightjack/wok-pkgs/packages/core/README.md

 # @wok-cli/core

-This package includes core functionalities and utilities to setup a build tool chain with gulp.
+This package includes core functionalities and utilities to setup a flexible and reusable build tool chain with gulp.

 ## Requirements